Timber Flooring Cost to Install Hardwood Floors and How to Reduce It

 From quote #1: This guy estimated $10,000 for materials and labour to install an engineered product with a 3-5 day turnaround.

 From quote #2: So many problems with this quote.
 Firstly, this guy is super hasty with his reply and leaves us questioning the hastiness of his work in general.
 Plus, he hasn’t seemed to notice that we are requesting solid hardwood over concrete subfloor.
 He quoted us for a nail down which is not possible over concrete without first installing a plywood layer over the concrete.
-And lastly, the price range he mentions for supplies ($2-5/sq ft) is very cheap for solid hardwood.
+And lastly, the price range he mentions for supplies ($2-5/ per square foot) is very cheap for solid hardwood.
 So we can assume he’s probably quoting based on engineered wood flooring, which isn’t what we want.
-Nevertheless, his costs would be roughly:
+Nevertheless, his average cost to install hardwood floor would be roughly:

 - $1,500 for nail down installation (850 sq ft x $1.75)